thingsboard/thingsboard.github.io/docs/user-guide/notifications.md

 notification-center-recipients-1:
     0:
         image: /images/user-guide/notifications/notification-center-recipients-2-ce.png
-        title: 'Click the "Add recipients" button.
-Enter the name of the notification recipients.
-Next, select one of the three types of recipients: platform users, Microsoft Teams and Slack entities.
-Click "Add";'
+        title: 'Click the "Add recipients" button in the upper right corner of the "Recipients" tab.
+In the new window, enter the name of the notification recipients.
+Next, select one of the three types of recipients: platform users, Microsoft Teams, or Slack entities.
+In the "User Filter" list, select who you want to send notifications to.
+Than, click "Add";'
     1:
         image: /images/user-guide/notifications/notification-center-recipients-3-ce.png
         title: 'The new recipient is added.'